mohitesachin217/btc-coldwallet-generator/README.md

 3.To update your packages if required
     Navigate to the root of your git repo, where your composer.json file is.

+Run
+    composer update

-    Run "composer update" (on your local machine) to update the required packages and re-generate a composer.lock file.
+(on your local machine) to update the required packages and re-generate a composer.lock file.